 - 66.67.
 According to criterion 2 (see paragraph 19), any network providing a wireless connection with a fibre roll out up to the base station qualifies as a very high capacity network and it does not need to fulfil further criteria. - 67.68.
-Criterion 2 refers to wireless networks, therefore, mobile networks with fibre roll out up to the base station fulfil this criterion but also e.g. a public WLAN (WiFi) network with fibre roll out up to the access point.25 - 68.69.
-BEREC is of the view, that in case fibre is rolled out up to the base station it is desirable that wireless access technologies which are deployed correspond to the performance potential of fibre to the base station, although this is not a legal requirement (see paragraphs 19 and 67676766).
+Criterion 2 refers to wireless networks, therefore, mobile networks with fibre roll out up to the base station fulfil this criterion but also e.g. a public WLAN (WiFi) network with fibre roll out up to the access point.26 - 68.69.
+BEREC is of the view, that in case fibre is rolled out up to the base station it is desirable that wireless access technologies which are deployed correspond to the performance potential of fibre to the base station, although this is not a legal requirement (see paragraphs 19 and 67).

 - 69.70.
 Any network which provides a fixed-line connection and is capable of delivering under usual peak-time conditions services to end-users with a QoS defined by performance thresholds 1 qualifies as a very high capacity network (see paragraph 19). - 70.71.
 For the qualification as a very high capacity network, it is sufficient that the network (without any further investments) is capable to provide a service which meets the performance thresholds 1.
 Therefore, it is neither necessary that the network actually offers such a service nor that all services provided by the network have to meet the performance thresholds 1.
-However, in order to determine whether a network does have these capabilities an NRA may demand that a test service which meets the performance thresholds 1 is implemented in the network (see paragraph 21.a).
+However, in order to determine whether a network does have these capabilities an NRA may demand that a test service which meets the performance thresholds 1 is implemented in the network (see paragraph 21.a). - 71.72.
+The area covered by the network which provides a fixed-line connection needs to be divided in appropriate sub-areas (e.g. multi-dwelling building, group of single-family houses, area of an access node).
+For each sub-area, it needs to be determined whether the performance thresholds 1 are met.27 If a sub-area meets performance thresholds 1,

-25 The WLAN (WiFi) access point is considered to be the base station.
+26 The WLAN (WiFi) access point is considered to be the base station.
 On the other hand, satellite networks are very different from terrestrial wireless networks in terms of characteristics and architecture and there does not appear to exist an equivalent to the concept of base station as used in terrestrial wireless networks.
 Therefore, it is not possible to apply criterion 2 to satellite networks.
 But satellite networks can be considered a very high capacity network if they meet criterion 4.